Python SDK

 print(f"Network problem: {e}")

-Mapping from Firecrawl
+Migration from Firecrawl

-Scrape a URL with HTML output (formats including html)fetch_html
+Scrape a URL with HTML outputfetch_html

 Batch scrapebulk_rerun_ai_scraper or bulk_rerun_manual_scraper